Tourism Industry Reference Panel

 Given the significance of tourism in Queensland, a Tourism Industry Reference Panel has been established.

-The panel of three experienced industry experts will review Queensland’s visitor economy, identify opportunities to accelerate the tourism industry’s recovery, and seek feedback from industry to help shape long-term success in the sector.
+The panel of three experienced industry experts will review Queensland’s visitor economy, identify opportunities to accelerate the tourism industry’s recovery, and seek input from industry to help shape and deliver long-term success in the sector.

 The panel will explore a range of issues, including: